Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

-We evaluate success rates of minor embedding of linearized QUBO problems increasing the problem size $n$.
-We conduct experiments using synthetic QUBO matrices increasing $n$ on Pegasus graph $P_{16}$ and Zephyr graph $Z_{15}$ of the fixed size.
+We evaluate success rates of minor-embedding of linearized QUBO problems increasing the problem size $n$.
+We conduct experiments using synthetic QUBO matrices increasing $n$ on the Pegasus graph $P_{16}$ and Zephyr graph $Z_{15}$ of the fixed size.